 Ashe-Nadrowski criticized her colleagues for constantly talking about job creation but now being in favor of “taking away somebody’s livelihood.”
 She said she understands what developers want, but the city doesn’t always have to give them exactly what they want, and that the they can make compromises such as lowering building heights and increasing the number of parking spaces.

 The council then deferred to City Planner Suzanne Mack for her opinion on the matter.
-Mack said the neighborhood commercial normally doesn’t require parking but the planning board required one space per 500 sq. feet of neighborhood commercial space.
+Mack said the neighborhood commercial normally doesn’t require parking but the planning board required one space per 500 square feet of neighborhood commercial space.
 Therefore, if the plan would add neighborhood commercial, it would add two parking spaces on Avenue C that would not be present if the space was only residential.

 Despite Ashe-Nadrowski’s efforts, the retail space motion failed to get a second.